vkirilenko/Python-Cool-Concepts/README.md

 6. PyAnimation_examples code for "manim" packet demonstration
 7. Example code for translating Py program to C module
 8. Pandas setting start options example
+9. Template for the visualisation of the heatmap